verified-network/verified-sdk/README.md

    # Check 3: is the function called parts of functions selected to support gasless or ERC 20 payments?
    If yes:
    # Check 4: what type of paymaster was set?
 Gasless or ERC 20
        If gasless:
        # Check 5: is the deposited gas enough to pay for transaction?
-   if yes: Transaction is sposored(user does not pay for gas fee) If ERC 20:
+       if yes: Transaction is sposored(user does not pay for gas fee) if ERC 20:
-   User pay for transaction using ERC 20 tokens
+       # User pay for transaction using ERC 20 tokens
 # If no: User will pay for transaction using native tokens(Eth, Matic e.t.c)